- A UNCW program leader for the first 10 days of the program;

 - Immigration fees

-- On-campus housing just a five-minute walk to all lecture halls, campus restaurants and
+- On-campus housing just a 5-minute walk to all lecture halls, campus restaurants and

 - Welcome orientation

-- A special Thanksgiving dinner for the UNCW group and more!!
+- A special Thanksgiving dinner for the UNCW group; and

 May 1st- FYSA students must formally accept their offer of admission to UNCW and pay